 Gregory Roth, Air Force Research Laboratory

-• Computer-Aided Design including intelligent master (parametric feature-based, etc.) modeling
+• Computer aided design including intelligent master (parametric feature-based, etc.) modeling

-• Early Design Approaches for increased -ilities (reliability, availability, maintainability, etc.)
+• Early design approaches for increased -ilities (reliability, availability, maintainability, etc.)

-• Improved Robust Designs using Multi-Disciplinary Design Analysis and Optimization (MDAO)
+• Improved robust designs using Multi-disciplinary Design Analysis and Optimization (MDAO)

-• Model-Based Engineering - Product and environment digital twin simulations (joint DGE/DE/MST)
+• Model-Based Engineering - product and environment digital twin simulations (joint DGE/DE/MST)

-• Optimization in Design (joint MDO/DE)
+• Optimization and product improvement in engineering design (joint MDO/DE)

 Digital Engineering